-This menu allows the loading of .CEL IVT Affymetrix arrays as well as exon arrays, GEO Matrix Series files and tab delimited files containing only expression data.
+This menu allows the loading of .CEL IVT Affymetrix arrays as well as exon arrays, GEO Matrix Series files, tab delimited files containing only expression data and ILLUMINA data produced by BeadStudio software version 1 or 2.
 In this menu, fig. 2, are given the main functionalities to handle a microarray analysis project.